OlivierLD/raspberry-coffee/README.md

 As we said above, to enable `hostapd` to have you Raspberry PI acting as a WiFi hotspot, you can follow
 <a href="https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software" target="adafruit">those good instructions</a> from the Adafruit website.

-> Note: On recent Raspberry Pi models (including the Zero W), you can comment the line of `/etc/hostapd/hostapd.conf` that mentions a driver
+> Note: On recent Raspberry Pi models (including the Zero W), you can comment the line of `/etc/hostapd/hostapd.conf` that mentions a driver:
 ```
 # driver=rtl871xdrv
 ```